tox-dev/tox/docs/index.rst

     envlist = py27,py36

     [testenv]
-    deps = pytest       # install pytest in the virtualenv where commands will be executed commands =
+    # install pytest in the virtualenv where commands will be executed
-        # whatever extra steps before testing might be necessary
-        pytest          # or any other test runner that you might use
+    deps = pytest
+    commands =
+        # NOTE: you can run any command line tool here - not just tests
+        pytest

 You can also try generating a ``tox.ini`` file automatically, by running ``tox-quickstart`` and then answering a few simple questions.